microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

 ### Inventory

-By using Azure Arc, your on-premises and multi-cloud resources become part of Azure Resource Manager and therefore you can use tools such as Azure Resource Graph as a way to explore your inventory at scale.
+By using Azure Arc, your on-premises and multi-cloud resources become visible through Azure Resource Manager and therefore you can use tools such as Azure Resource Graph as a way to explore your inventory at scale.
 Your Azure Resource Graph queries can now include Azure Arc-enabled resources with filtering, using tags, or tracking changes.

 The "Inventory" tab in the ArcBox Workbook has three sections: